 Of course, automated attendance monitoring systems, particularly biometric ones, have more benefits.
 They make sure employees are present in the workplace and doing their job, reduce the possibility of buddy punching, timesheet fraud, and absenteeism, and employees do not need to carry any additional items with them.
 Moreover, analyzing data from the attendance monitoring systems can improve company policy and provide flexibility, benefiting in unexpected situations, such as the need to be working from home.

 NCheck Bio Attendance by Neurotechnology is offering a biometric time clock system that does the tedious manual attendance tracking for you.
 It is a turnkey multi-biometric solution offering face, fingerprint, and iris scanning possibilities.
-Both Cloud and On-Premises solutions are easily integrated, cost-effective, and extremely user-friendly.
+Our web and cloud based biometric attendance system is available on both Cloud and On-Premise, with each solution easily integratable, cost-effective, and user-friendly.
 They ensure accurate and reliable data, contactless attendance monitoring, identification with face masks and other face coverings, and comprehensive reports accessible both by employees and their managers.
 Needless to say, the system also detects whether a person attempting to check-in is real (in other words, they are not a recording).
 Although its use cases cover educational institutions, healthcare organizations, and retail, the most popular applications remain office spaces, especially since work from home has become the new normal.
-For further information, check our webpage.

 Time is a limited resource that we must use wisely.
 Consequently, using automated processes for tasks such as employee attendance tracking and monitoring is beneficial for all parties involved.
 The biggest advantage is that it improves data accuracy and reliability.
 With fewer human errors, it allows for better time management, employees are able to concentrate on more pressing matters, thus improving their efficiency in the workplace, and fewer payroll data errors reduce workflow for the administration.
 Additionally, contactless biometric attendance monitoring systems grant an opportunity to recognize people wearing masks and allow remote connections.